kahole/edamagit/README.md

 ## TODO NEXT UP: fold management.
 What should be folded at the start?

-### MIGHT NEED TO MOVE TO MANUAL FOLDING MODEL
-#### might actually be simpler
+#### Manual folding:

-#### TAB on view toggles fold v unfold propert
+  TAB on view toggles fold v unfold propert
      -> Trigger rerender
  Also much simpler to save and reload the folding state.

-## TODO: this will also trigger IMPORTANT work on the update model for views

 ----------
 ### VSCode folding